Handbrake off in growth drive

 ASLI focuses on mid-sized assets in the 10,000 sqm to 40,000 sqm range that is the most liquid part of the market in both investment and letting terms.
 The properties will predominantly be located at established distribution hubs and within population centres.
-Typically, these will come with long-term, index-linked leases.
+Typically, these will come with long-term, inflation-linked leases.
 The manager may also target properties that could benefit from structural change.
 When selecting investments, the manager will look at aspects such as:

 - the property characteristics and whether they are appropriate for the location (such as technical quality, ESG credentials, scale, configuration, layout, transportation links, power supply, data connectivity, manoeuvrability, layout flexibility, and overall operational efficiencies);

 - the location and its role within European logistics (city, regional, national or international distribution), key fundamentals supporting logistics activity within the micro location such as proximity to airport, port, transport nodes, multimodal transport infrastructure, established warehousing hubs, transport corridors, population centres, labour availability and market dynamics such as supply (of both land and existing stock), vacancy rate and planned infrastructure upgrades;